Gender-Affirming Hormone Treatment and the Risk of Cancer: a Literature Review

 Endometrial cancer

-To date, there is only one case report of endometrial cancer in a trans man (Urban et al., 2011).
+There is a case report of endometrial cancer in a trans man (Urban et al., 2011).
 There is no evidence that masculinising hormone treatment increases the risk of endometrial cancer.

 Recommendations: